Frank-Walter Steinmeier: Family life

 Steinmeier is married to Elke Büdenbender and has one daughter.
 On 24 August 2010, he donated a kidney to his wife.

 In 2015, Steinmeier served as best man at the wedding of Rüdiger Grube and Cornelia Poletto in Hamburg.

 Interests

 Steinmeier enjoys jazz, and is an avid football fan.

 Religion

 Steinmeier is a Reformed Protestant and an active member of the Reformed Bethlehem congregation in Neukölln.
-He was baptized into his father's church (the Church of Lippe) as a youth.
+He was baptised into his father's church (the Church of Lippe) as a youth.

 Early career

-Steinmeier became an adviser in 1991 for Law of Communication media and media guidelines in the State Chancellery of Lower Saxony in Hanover.
+Steinmeier became an adviser in 1991 for the Law of Communication media and media guidelines in the State Chancellery of Lower Saxony in Hanover.
 In 1993, he became director of the Personal Office for the prime minister of Lower Saxony, Gerhard Schröder.
 In 1996, he became the Secretary of State and head of the State Chancellery of Lower Saxony.